daveholst/house-docsify/docs/blinds.md

 # Blinds
+All blinds in the house are battery powered, remote control blinds.
+These can either be controlled vai the white remotes, or the kitchen tablet
 ## White Remotes
 Each room will have a white remote for the blinds.
 - `+` / `-` are for selected the blind. `0` will control all blinds connected to the remote at once.